flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - https://github.com/hometown-fork/hometown -- how long did they take to pick up the security fix?
 July 7th (4.0 series) and 9th (3.5 series)
         - They patched same day-ish, so it seems like a healthy situation
         - If we want to move, either we wait for them to bump to 4.1 or we look into a 4.1 -> 4.0 downgrade?
-        - Default is we wait.
+        - Default is we wait, they seem to be working on moving
         - What about [[glitch-soc]]?
             - [[Glitch]] was brought up by [[jonny]] as an alternate ([[glitch-soc]]).
             - But we didn't look into it deeply yet.
             - It's unclear what their last release is.
+            - Actually it runs on main/seems very bleeding edge by definition/intent: https://github.com/glitch-soc/mastodon
+            - Probably not a good idea for social.coop at this point in time, not for the main instance.
     - join.social.coop update (thank you Ed!)
         - https://git.coop/social.coop/tech/wiki.social.coop/-/merge_requests/8
         - https://git.coop/social.coop/tech/ansible/-/merge_requests/28